Skip to main content

 ABI rules

 • The C ABI is the stable boundary.
-Rust internals are not.
+Runtime internals are not.

 • Symbols, struct shapes, error codes, and lifetimes documented here are the contract — they MUST NOT change without a major version bump on the runtime package.